 Reaching a large audience

 NEMO reaches a great many people each year.
-We attract 665,000 visitors annually, making us the fifth largest museum in the Netherlands in terms of visitor numbers.
+We attract 650,000 visitors annually, making us the fifth largest museum in the Netherlands in terms of visitor numbers.
 By means of the website NEMO Kennislink we reach another 3.2 million visitors annually, and the Weekend of Science is visited by 150,000 people each year.
-People also have the opportunity to find out about science and technology through the online and offline activities we organize at national level.
-These include our educational programme and our exhibition at Schiphol Airport.
+People also have the opportunity to find out about science and technology through the online and offline activities we organize at national level, like our educational programme.

-NEMO Science Museum is part of the National Centre for Science and Technology (NCWT), a non-profit foundation.
+NEMO Science Museum is a non-profit foundation.
 We generate our own revenue (from ticket sales, retail operations, venue hire and catering) and are also funded by structural support from the Dutch government and contributions from our partners in the world of science, the public sector and the business community.

 Board of Directors and Supervisory Board

-The National Centre for Science and Technology (NCWT) is run by a board of directors.
+NEMO Science Museum is run by a board of directors.
 This board is accountable to the supervisory board.

 Board of Directors